 All of these will cause swelling and bloating, as undigested food in your intestine is literally ‘pushing’ your stomach outwards.
 If you have a diastasis, the lack of support at the front of your abs will make this bulge more.

 Cut out processed foods, including sugar, and try cutting out wheat and dairy as well for a few weeks.
 None of these foods are necessary for a healthy diet so you won’t come to any harm by removing them for a while!
 And try to monitor when it feels worse.

-Clean up your diet as much as you can, drink plenty of water and herbal teas to encourage digestion and eat plenty of fibre in the form of whole fruits and vegetables, high quality protein with every meal and limited carbs, such as wholegrain rice, quinoa, rye, oats and spelt (Note: the last 3 grains on this list contain gluten… you may be intolerant to all gluten-containing foods, so if the problems persist, you may need to go totally gluten-free).
+Drink plenty of water and herbal teas to encourage digestion and eat fibre in the form of whole fruits and vegetables, high quality protein with every meal and limited carbs, such as wholegrain rice, quinoa, rye, oats and spelt (Note: the last 3 grains on this list contain gluten… you may be intolerant to all gluten-containing foods, so if the problems persist, you may need to go totally gluten-free).

 But sugar is the place to start… it may well be all you need to cut out, to see a dramatic difference and to make you feel a whole lot more comfortable.

 Your tummy may still look pregnant due to your Alignment.
 This means the way you hold and cary your body when you walk, stand and sit.